uiceds/cee-492-project-2025-Team1/cee492_report.typ

 In addition to the previously evaluated models, a neural network was developed to investigate whether a more flexible, non-linear approach could further improve predictive accuracy.

 == Neural Network Model

-To capture the non-linear relationships present in the concrete mixture data, we developed a feed-forward neural network trained using a custom gradient descent optimizer.
-The model uses eight standardized input features and produces a single continuous prediction of compressive strength.
+To capture the complex non-linear interactions among the concrete mixture components, we developed a deep feed-forward neural network using Flux.
+The model takes six standardized input features and produces a single continuous prediction of compressive strength.

-The architecture consists of an input layer with eight features, followed by one hidden layer with ten neurons using the ReLU activation function, and finally an output neuron representing the predicted compressive strength.
-The forward propagation can be described as follows.
-First, the model computes the linear transformation z1 = W1 · x + b1, where W1 and b1 denote the weights and biases of the hidden layer.
-The activation of this hidden layer is then obtained through a ReLU operation, expressed as a1 = max(0, z1).
-The output prediction is calculated through a second linear transformation, y_pred = W2 · a1 + b2.
+The architecture consists of an input layer with six features, followed by five hidden layers with 128, 64, 64, 32, and 16 neurons respectively, each using the ReLU activation function, and a final output neuron representing the predicted compressive strength.
+Forward propagation is computed layer by layer as a series of linear transformations followed by ReLU activations, except for the output layer, which is linear.

-Training was performed using full-batch gradient descent.
-We optimized the parameters with a learning rate of η = 0.001 over a total of 5000 training steps.
-The loss function used during training was the Mean Squared Error (MSE).
-Because gradient-based optimization is sensitive to input scaling, all features were standardized prior to training.

-After optimization, the neural network achieved strong predictive performance on the held-out test set.
-The final metrics were: MSE = 43.64, RMSE = 6.61, and MAE = 5.07.
-The coefficient of determination reached R² = 0.837, indicating that the model explains approximately 84% of the variance in compressive strength.
-This performance surpasses the linear model and confirms that non-linear approaches such as neural networks are capable of capturing complex interactions between concrete components that linear regression cannot represent.
+Prior to training, all features were standardized to ensure stable gradient-based optimization.
+The network was trained using the Adam optimizer with a learning rate of 0.01 over 2000 epochs using full-batch gradient descent.
+The Mean Squared Error (MSE) was used as the loss function.

+After training, the model achieved strong predictive performance.
+The final metrics for the training and test sets were:

 To visually assess the predictive quality of the neural network, the true compressive strengths from the test set were plotted against the model’s predicted values in @fig-nn.